Waking Up in Vegas: Live performances

 Perry performed "Waking Up in Vegas" on Later... with Jools Holland in September 2008.
 She was also a guest on Ant & Dec's Saturday Night Takeaway in March 2009 where she performed "Waking Up in Vegas" instead of her then-current single, "Thinking of You", which had been released that month.
 She performed on a Las Vegas-themed stage with her backing band dressed as Elvis Presley.
 The single was released to Australian radio on March 23, where it became the fourth most added song in its release week.
 Perry performed the song on American Idol on May 13, 2009.
 During the performance, she was dressed in an Elvis-themed outfit and a cape emblazoned with Adam Lambert's name on it.

 Perry performed the song on July 24, 2009, on NBC's Today show in New York's Rockefeller Plaza.
 The song was a part of the Perry's set list on Warped Tour and her opening act for No Doubt's Summer Tour 2009.
 It was the main set closer for the Hello Katy Tour and ending the first segment of California Dreams Tour, which Perry danced with Elvis impersonators and Vegas showgirls, before chasing a slot-machine offstage.
 During the Vegas stop of Witness: The Tour, Perry sang an acoustic snippet of the song for fans, before performing "Thinking of You".
+During her Las Vegas residency Play, Perry sang a jazz version.